sjkchang/EmailLabeler/README.md

+# Project Background

+## Overview

+The "Gmail Labeler" Chrome extension is designed to enhance email management within Gmail by automatically labeling emails based on user-defined rules.
+This project integrates Gmail through its API and utilizes OpenAI's GPT-4 to analyze email content and categorize it intelligently, making it easier for users to organize and prioritize their email interactions.

+## Technology Stack

+-   **Frontend**: The Chrome extension is developed using React, allowing for a dynamic and responsive user interface.
+Vite is used as the build tool for faster development and optimized production builds.
+-   **Backend**: NestJS serves as the backend framework, providing a scalable and modular architecture for handling requests, integrating with databases, and communicating with external APIs like Gmail and OpenAI.
+-   **Database**: MongoDB is employed to store user data and rule configurations securely.
+It offers flexibility and ease of integration with our NestJS server.
+-   **APIs**:
+    -   **Gmail API**: Integrates with Gmail to fetch, modify, and label emails directly through the extension.
+    -   **OpenAI API**: Utilizes advanced NLP models to analyze and categorize email content accurately.

+## Features

+-   **Rule-Based Labeling**: Users can create custom rules that define how emails should be labeled based on the content, sender, and other criteria.
+-   **Automatic Categorization**: Leverages GPT-4 to intelligently analyze and categorize emails, reducing the manual effort required to manage email flows.
+-   **User Interface**:
+    -   **Main Extension Popup**: Allows users to view and manage their labeling rules directly from the Chrome toolbar.
+    -   **Create New Rule Modal**: Provides a simple and intuitive interface for creating new rules without complex configurations.
+    -   **Labeled Inbox View**: Shows the result of automatic labeling directly in the Gmail interface, enhancing the email management experience.

+## Screenshots

+1. **Main Extension Popup with Rules**: [Insert screenshot description and path here]
+2. **Create New Rule Modal**: [Insert screenshot description and path here]
+3. **Gmail Inbox with Labeled Emails**: [Insert screenshot description and path here]

+This project not only optimizes email management but also showcases the practical application of AI in everyday tools, making advanced technology accessible and useful for enhancing productivity.

 # Project Setup Guide

 This guide provides detailed instructions on how to set up the React-based Chrome extension built using Vite and the NestJS backend server.